HamzaElHammoutidev/Data-Pipeline-using-Spark/README.md

 # Data Pipeline using Spark

-Bulding US Immigrtion data pipleline that pulls data from differents sources and create star schema ETL.
+US Immigrtion data pipeline that pulls data from differents sources and create star schema ETL.
 Spark used for processing large files follwoing Schema-on-read principle.
 Data can be found at [/data]

  - Files Types :
    - .dat